Skip to main content

 I appreciated the series’ many homages to classical musical films.
 And I really loved the show rounding up musical celebrities like Aaron Tveit and Ariana Debose.
 Just so, I had an overall muddled response to the show.

-Schmigadoon! takes it as a given that this town inherits the social mores of the era in which the musicals that inspired this series were made.
-There's a recurring joke about the mayor being a closeted homosexual, and like half of the characters don’t know where babies come from.
+Schmigadoon! takes it as a given that this town inherits the social mores of the era in which the musicals that inspired this series were made, and that becomes the basis of not only the show's humor (there's a recurring joke about the mayor being a closeted homosexual, and like half of the characters don’t know where babies come from), but also much of its plot progression.
+The eventual reconciliation of these lovers occurs in tandem with them curing these simple townsfolk of their antiquated worldviews.
 This stance is somewhat dissonant given that the show opts for a multi-ethnic cast, which Cecily Strong remarks upon in the first episode.
 It's a totally valid choice, but one that further undercuts the show’s claim about the town being bigoted or out of touch.

 With some exceptions like West Side Story, classical movie musicals weren’t super focused on changing social values or tensions, nor were they especially vulnerable to the limiting viewpoints of their time.
+You could argue they had special interest in the heterosexual union, but only marginally more than other genres.
+Either way, that's not the system that the series ends up examining.
 So I found it interesting that this series, a “love letter” to musicals, anchored so much of itself to this idea that the musical world was by design antiquated or otherwise stuck in the past.

 That said, the series wasn’t entirely wrong to link the mythology of the musical with a bygone era.
 From this end of the millennium, the musical is often viewed nostalgically, a token of a paradise lost to time.
 That musicals themselves haven't really been a staple of film in sixty years only amplifies this cloud of sentimentality.
-Indeed, musicals in their unabashed romanticness connote a certain kind of innocence, and with it a suggestion that once upon a time, the world was unspotted.
+We could have all sorts of conversations about rose-colored glasses and "were the 'good old days' really that good?"
+But let's agree for a moment that as a genre, musicals in their unabashed romanticness connote a certain kind of innocence, and with it a suggestion that once upon a time, the world was unspotted.
 Sinless.

 But I want to talk about a very specific musical, one that was nostalgic from the day it premiered.
 I am talking, of course, about Meet Me in St. Louis.